Prior Park Landscape Garden

 In the 1750s Capability Brown was called in to augment Pope's vision.
-Brown, the foremost exponent of landcape gardening in Britain, extended the garden to the north and removed a cascade.
-The result is a fascinating blend of early and late 18th century landscape gardens in an unforgettable setting.
+Brown, the foremost exponent of landscape gardening in Britain, extended the garden to the north and removed a cascade.
+The result is a fascinating blend of early and late 18th-century landscape gardens in an unforgettable setting.

-On the far side of the valley from the main entrance, set in a wooded area, is a 19th century summerhouse, under a roof of Cotswold stone tiles.
+On the far side of the valley from the main entrance, set in a wooded area, is a 19th-century summerhouse, under a roof of Cotswold stone tiles.
 The summerhouse was restored with the aide of a very early photograph.
-Below the summerhouse is the Rotten Trail, a woodland educatuonal project showing how organic materials help the woodland flourish.
+Below the summerhouse is the Rotten Trail, a woodland educational project showing how organic materials help the woodland flourish.